-In addition, the suite of HSBC Investor Funds6 includes domestic money market funds and domestic and international equity and debt funds7.
-The HSBC Emerging Markets Debt Fund, HSBC Emerging Markets Local Debt Fund, and HSBC Frontier Markets Fund provide access to some of the world's fastest growing markets through the lens of HSBC's deep global knowledge and experience.
+In addition, the suite of HSBC Funds6 includes domestic money market funds and domestic and international equity and debt funds7.
+The HSBC Emerging Markets Debt Fund, HSBC Emerging Markets Local Debt Fund, HSBC Frontier Markets Fund, HSBC Total Return Fund and the HSBC RMB Fixed Income Fund all provide access to some of the world's fastest growing markets through the lens of HSBC's deep global knowledge and experience.

 Mutual funds from the world's leading managers

 A financial professional8 from HSBC Securities can not only provide access to the competitive funds managed by HSBC, but also help you choose from a broad selection of third-party mutual funds.
-Each of these funds is thoroughly screened and regularly reviewed by HSBC Multimanager9 – a global team of research analysts dedicated to identifying third party money managers with competitive advantages in their asset class, to enhance our clients' portfolios.
+Each of these funds is thoroughly screened and regularly reviewed by HSBC Wealth Portfolio Management Americas team 9 – a global team of research analysts dedicated to identifying third party money managers with competitive advantages in their asset class, to enhance our clients' portfolios.

 Take advantage of our mutual fund experience